irish-stout/ngimf/README.md

-# Rand2 WebServer
+# NGIMF
-Rand2 WebServer is research and development for web server.<br>
+NGIMF is research and development for web server.<br>
 Serve static files and working on multi threads.
 SSL is not compatible.

 Build by C language.